oils-for-unix/oils/doc/ref/chap-builtin-func.md

 If the variable isn't defined, `getVar()` returns `null`.
 So there's no way to distinguish an undefined variable from one that's `null`.

+### `setVar()`

+Bind a name to a value, in the local scope.
+Returns nothing.

+    call setVar('myname', 42)

+This is like

+    setvar myname = 42

+except the name can is a string, which can be constructed at runtime.

 ### `parseCommand()`